Qiskit/qiskit/docs/contributing_to_qiskit.rst

 #. :ref:`qiskit-ignis <install-qiskit-ignis>`
 #. :ref:`qiskit-aqua <install-qiskit-aqua>`
 #. :ref:`qiskit-ibmq-provider <install-qiskit-ibmq-provider>`
-   (if you want to connect to the IBM Q devices or online simulator)
+   (if you want to connect to the IBM Quantum devices or online simulator)

 To work with several components and elements simultaneously, use the following